devEric69/multilog/README.md

 ***

 </br>
-<h1 align="center">Why this «MultiLog»'s technical fork?</h1>
+<h1 align="center">Why yet another «MultiLog»'s technical fork?</h1>

-Basically, it's the same as «MultiLog» at 97%.</br>
+Basically, it's the same as «MultiLog» (at 95%).</br>
 </br>
-The only technical difference is that this is a simplified integration of the logging.<vr></vr>
+The only technical difference is that this is a simplified integration of the logging.</br></br>
-This small transformation is a simplified integration of the logging mechanism, of the logged messages: to summarize, originelle Multilog's TLogger class allows the variation of both, a group of target reasons, and a group of source reasons associated with each message.
-In the end, the original Multilog's TLogger class logs a message with the intersection of both.</br>
+This small transformation consists of a simplified integration of the logging mechanism of the logged messages: to summarize, originelle Multilog's TLogger class allows the message's selecting variation on the both sides: on the side of a group of target reasons and on the side of a group of source reasons, each side associated with the tracked message.
+At the end, the original Multilog's TLogger class logs a said message if it's in the intersection of both sides.</br>
-The Class TIntegratedLogger here, uses only one group: the group associated with the message.
-This group must be set \ modified before the logging call(s).</br>
-Each modification of this group, is logged with the character °: so, I can follow where the messages association group is, has been, modified.</br>
+The Class TIntegratedLogger here, <u>uses \ tackles only one group</u>: the group associated with the message.
+This group must be set \ modified before the logging call(s).
+Each modification of this group, is logged with the character °: so, I can follow where the messages association group is modified, has been modified.
 Another small change: the Class TFileChannel has been modified to be "thread safe", too.
 And it can indent the logged events by watching the ESP machine register's variation.

 </br></br></br>
 <h3>Brief summmary of the processing of «MultiLog»:</h3>